Our approach, targets & policy

 - Target of a 20 per cent reduction of operational waste by June 2025

-- Target of a 70 per cent increase of our operational waste recycling rate by 2025
+- Target of a 70 per cent operational waste recycling rate by 2025

 To ensure the highest level of transparency and successful integration of sustainable practices across our supply chain, we have partnered with highly regarded not-for-profit membership organisation, Supplier Ethical Data Exchange (SEDEX).